 Ok, it’s almost time for prom — and here at #FavianaHQ we are constantly surrounded by gorgeous dresses (so we know your struggle with regards to choosing just one!).
 When picking your perfect prom look, be sure to go with the style that fits your body and color pallet best.
 This has everything to do with color as it does with cut.
+Also think about what overall look you’re going for: are you going for a glam or edgy prom dress?Maybe you’re more floral or bohrium prom dress type of girl?
 Now, the real question: how do you sort through the endless array of colors that are available?

-As we perceive them, colors elicit from us a range of emotions and visual effects.
+As we perceive them, colors elicit a range of emotions and visual effects from us.
 Red excites, while blue calms.
 These divergent effects can be attributed to these colors having different “temperatures”.
 The color wheel is divided into warm hues and cool hues.
 Generally, warm colors are reds, oranges and yellows which generate energy, and are associated with sunlight and heat.
-Cool colors are greens, blues and purples which prompt serenity, and are associated with water and coldness.
-This is why red excites while blue calms.
-Depending how they are mixed or paired, colors relate to each other in different ways which have an even greater range of effects on the viewer.
+Cool colors are greens, blues, and purples which prompt serenity, and are associated with water and colder temperatures.
+Depending on how they are mixed or paired, colors relate to each other in different ways which have an even greater range of effects on the viewer.
 Analogous colors, on the other hand, are next to each other on the color wheel.
 They typically have the same temperature and produce harmony easily.
 This color coordination can be very pleasing to the eye if there is enough differentiation between the colors.
 Complementary colors are opposite from each other on the color wheel; one is warm and one is cool and therefore produce the highest contrast.
 If theses colors are balanced well in controlled amounts then the effect will be vibrant.

 Perception is everything.
 Too many similar colors will be perceived as too bland and boring.
 Unbalanced contrasting colors will be perceived as too chaotic and overwhelming.
 The most visually appealing color combinations are those that balance between warm and cool.

-Keep reading for the surefire Faviana Tips that will help you choose a color!
+Keep reading for the surefire Faviana Tips for prom dresses that will help you choose a color!

 Go With “Your” Color